EEOB-BioData/BCB546X-Fall2017/README.md

 ### Software Requirements

-Please see the [Installation Guide] for information and updates about required software.
+Please see the [**installation guide**](https://eeob-biodata.github.io/BCB546X-Fall2017/install) for information and updates about required software.

 ### Week 1

 * Introduction to Unix
+    * Windows users, please see the [installation guide](https://eeob-biodata.github.io/BCB546X-Fall2017/) for instructions on installing a command-line tool.

 ---